-When Paper Plus Europe rebranded its company to be called envoPAP—derived from ‘environment’ and ‘paper’—it was not with the intention of having a name with the buzz word environment in it just to be relevant or trendy, but rather to make a bold statement to its consumers about what they stand for.
+When Paper Plus Europe rebranded its company to be called envoPAP—derived from ‘environment’ and ‘paper’—it was not with the intention of having a name with the buzzword environment in it just to be relevant or trendy, but rather to make a bold statement to its consumers about what they stand for.

 EnvoPAP uses agricultural waste instead of wood or plastic to make sustainable printing and packaging materials, thus saving millions of trees in the process and totally justifying its rebranding.
 Their logo is a woman facing sideways with leaves for hair – a tribute to mother nature.
-You see how they’ve allowed their commitment to nature to seep into their identity?
+Do you see how they’ve allowed their commitment to nature to seep into their identity?

-And this has gone down superbly with customers who have happily put their trust into envoPAP’s credibility – with the meteoric rise in demand for sustainable packaging post COVID, envoPAP set out to raise £150,000 through a crowd-funding campaign.
+And this has gone down superbly with customers who have happily put their trust into envoPAP’s credibility – with the meteoric rise in demand for sustainable packaging post-COVID, envoPAP set out to raise £150,000 through a crowd-funding campaign.
 Instead, they managed to raise £381,128, i.e. 254% of their target amount.

 Consumers are willing to reward a good cause.

 But what if you don’t sell products that directly impact the environment?
 How then can you use sustainable packaging as an effective brand strategy?